 The little theater has a matinee, just starting.
 The ticket is cheap.
 The lobby is warm.
 You don’t know a thing about the play or the author.
 The ticket lady mumbles something you don’t quite catch.
 Your seat is in the balcony, looking down at the stage.
 Lights dim.

-A lone figure enters stage right and by slight of hand produces what may be a guitar from behind a curtain as he makes his way stage left.
+A lone figure enters stage right and by sleight of hand produces what may be a guitar from behind a curtain as he makes his way stage left.
 Though the spotlight follows him, he seems incongruously vague, as if seen through a mirage.
 A quick thrill absorbs the stagecraft.
 The stage, with your eyes on his momentum, seems impossibly vast, although you could cross it in five long steps.
 Light and sound invoke an eerie changeling weather.
 The figure changes postures a dozen times in the trek across the boards, at times seems hellbent, sometimes lost, awestruck, love mad, rankly dark, abruptly comic.
 You feel a tension release as the figure arrives stage left and seems to solidify into view.
 You shut your eyes a moment.
 Wait, is that the same hat?
 There is a long, still pause and then the figure strums the guitar…

 Ready?
 Press play.